delaramhosseini/Grapevine-Leaf-Classification-Using-Pre-trained-Deep-Learning-Models/README.md

 - Dimnit
 - Nazli

-## Environment
-To replicate the project environment, Google Colab is recommended as it provides GPU access, facilitating faster training of deep learning models.

 ## Requirements
 To execute this project, you will need the following libraries and dependencies:
 - TensorFlow